 Chances are they don’t even remember how they originally got on your list and will likely click on the ‘unsubscribe’ button faster than you can type ‘buy now’.
 Or even worse, never open up your email.

 Sometimes we feel like we don’t have time in our schedules to create content.
 Sometimes we’re not sure what to say in our emails.
 Or sometimes we get so bogged down in the day to day and trying to get new leads, we just forget to nurture the ones we’ve got!

-The truth is, if you’re not emailing your list you are leaving money on the table.
+The truth is, if you’re not emailing your list you are leaving relationships AND money on the table.
 Consistency in your communication with your email list is vital.